battlesnake/canio/README.md

     ./cancat -m -n 2 -i can0
     # Now node A is running an interactive bash shell and node B can access it via CAN.

+Specify the `-r` flag to `canpty` to have the pty initialised to "raw mode".

 virtual can
 ===========